Optimizely and SEO

 alt="Image description">

-Another way of optimizing your image handling is by using the free-for-use ImageProcessor add-on.
-See this blog post for more information on that add-on.
+Another way to optimize your image handling is using the free-for-use ImageProcessor add-on.
+See this blog post: Episerver and ImageProcessor: more choice for developers and designers.

 Caching of images

 Images, just like other assets on your website, need to be cached to give good performance.
 Generally, the expiry timeout on assets can be longer than on content, as these are probably not updated as often.
-It is important to get the balance right between short cache times, when the cached content expires too quickly and the performance might be affected, and long cache times when the cached content is not updated so site visitors are served old content.
+It is important to balance short cache times when the cached content expires too quickly and the performance might be affected, and long cache times when the cached content is not updated so site visitors are served old content.

-To avoid this problem where visitors are served outdated content from their local cache, you can add a version number or file hash to the URL and set cache lifetime to a minimum of a month; this is known as cache busting.
-See How To Easily Add Cache Busting On Your Optimizely Website by Jon D Jones for more information.
+To avoid this problem where visitors are served outdated content from their local cache, you can add a version number or file hash to the URL and set cache lifetime to a minimum of a month, known as cache busting.
+See How To Easily Add Cache Busting On Your Optimizely Website by Jon D Jones for information.

 URLs

-A URL is a human-readable text that replaces the IP addresses that computers use to communicate with servers.
-The URLs also tell both users and search engines of the file structure on the website.
+A URL is a human-readable text that replaces the IP addresses computers use to communicate with servers.
+The URLs also tell users and search engines about the file structure on the website.

-There are some benefits from making sure you are using good SEO-optimized URLs.
-A good URL improves the user experience, and good user experience is rewarded by the search engines as well as the visitors.
+There are some benefits to making sure you are using good SEO-optimized URLs.
+A good URL improves the user experience, and the search engines and the visitors reward a good user experience.
 A clear and concise URL increases the click-through rate.

 Things to consider when optimizing URLs:

-- Keep them short and concise.
+• Keep them short.
 Avoid unnecessary words in the URLs while still making sense.

-- Make sure the URLs contain your keywords (that is, the terms people are using when trying to find your content).
+• Ensure the URLs contain your keywords (that is, the terms people use when trying to find your content).

-- Try to avoid URL dynamic parameters.
-(If you have to use them, ask Google to disregard the URL parameters when indexing the site.)
+• Try to avoid URL dynamic parameters.
+(If you must use them, ask Google to disregard the URL parameters when indexing the site.)

-- Make sure obsolete content is removed or expired, as not to confuse search engines.
+• Ensure obsolete content is removed or expired, not confusing search engines.

-- For duplicated content, that you do not want to remove, create a 301 redirect.
+• For duplicate content you do not want to remove, create a 301 redirect.

 The Canonical tag is an HTML link tag with rel=canonical attribute, and by using this attribute in the HTML code, you tell search engines that this URL is the main page and that they should not index the other duplicated pages.